Reynoldsburg Truro Historical Society

 Are you connected to the City of Reynoldsburg?
 No. We are a self-supporting 501(c)3 organization.
 Our members own the museum.

 Will your President come and speak to our organization?
-Yes, she has addressed the Wesley Ridge Men’s Luncheon, Reynoldsburg Civic Club, Wesley Ridge Women’s Luncheon, and Mathias Ridenour Chapter of the Daughters of the American Revolution (DAR), to name a few.
+Yes, she has addressed the Wesley Ridge Men’s Luncheon, American Heritage Girls, the Reynoldsburg Masonic Lodge, Reynoldsburg Civic Club, Wesley Ridge Women’s Luncheon, and Mathias Ridenour Chapter of the Daughters of the American Revolution (DAR), to name a few.
 Her subjects vary:

 • Reynoldsburg-Truro Historical Society – Overview & history of the organization; including what RTHS is doing to help the children of this community learn about their heritage